 Also, Here are just some of the ways we make you feel comfortable :

 1. We will walk you through the entire procedure to make sure you know what’s going to happen.

 2. We will tell you what to expect in terms of freezing – which a lot of people are most anxious about.

-3. Nitrous Oxide (laughing gas) is available if so desired to help you relax
+3. laughing gas is available if so desired to help you relax.

 4. We encourage you to bring an mp3 player to listen to your favourite music.